365 Things to Do in Memphis #142: Eat a Burger Fried in 100 Year Old Grease

 When the diner moved to Beale Street, the sacred grease came, too.
 Every time a new batch of grease is needed, some of the old grease is mixed in with it.
 Every night at closing time, the grease in the pan is covered with a lid.
 Every morning, the grease is strained and seasoned.
 Dyer’s is serious about the grease.

 If you go to Dyer’s expecting a big, thick patty with lots of lettuce and tomatoes., you’re going to be disappointed.
+This is no place for gourmet burgers, fancy cheese, hipster-infused aioli, or grass-fed anything.
 If you’re looking for a good, thin, fried Southern burger (the kind with a ton of pickle slices, mustard and onion), you’re in the right place.

 Dyer’s is open daily from 11 a.m. until 2 a.m.